Connect with us

 “I don’t have a style,” he once said.
 “I want to win matches and there are different ways to do that.
 Sometimes you have to play a bit more of a stifling game, sometimes you have to be a little bit more defensive.
 Ultimately, you have got to be able to score goals.”

-Brighton won't win many awards for artistic impression this season but a trophy should make up for it.
+Brighton won’t win many awards for artistic impression this season but a Championship trophy should make up for it.

 They certainly got their wish – the Blues have suffered a catastrophic slump in form that amounts to a victory in absentia for the no-frills football Rowett deployed to overcome barren coffers.

-A boyhood fan, he'd listened to the gripes of his old pals every weekend.
-He knew they'd had enough of pint-sized playmakers, overpaid has-beens and managers who didn't provide the up-and-at-‘em football supporters craved.
+A boyhood Blades fan, he’d listened to the gripes of his old pals every weekend.
+He knew they’d had enough of pint-sized playmakers, overpaid has-beens and managers who didn’t provide the up-and-at-‘em football supporters craved.

 “If you look at the club’s most successful periods, there are common factors,” explained Wilder, a ballboy and player at Bramall Lane in his youth.
 “We’ve always been competitive.
 We’ve always got after teams, not so much emphasis on possession and build-up.